Infection, Immunity and Cancer

-Our Fundamental Biosciences team undertakes discovery-based research focused on understanding the molecular basis of health and disease at the individual and population level.
+Our Infection, Immunity and Cancer team undertakes discovery-based research focused on understanding the molecular basis of health and disease at the individual and population level.

 Led by Professor Tania De Koning-Ward and Professor John Stambas, our internationally renowned researchers produce findings that are critical for identifying and accelerating new approaches to improving health and preventing diseases such as cancer, metabolic disorders and infectious diseases.